whyRaya/MovieDB/README.md

 # MovieDB

 ## Overview
-A mobile native application to show movies using API from https://api.themoviedb.org User stories:
+A mobile native application to show movies using API from https://api.themoviedb.org

 - Built with MVVM architecture, Jetpack Compose, Retrofit, Glide, and Hilt.
 - Support Dark and Light Mode, has toggle to change it dynamically